 As articulated in the Tunis Agenda, Member States represent the interests of the population of the country or territory for which a ccTLD has been delegated.
 Para 63 of the Tunis Agenda states that countries should not be involved in decisions regarding another country’s ccTLD and that “their legitimate interests, as expressed and defined by each country, in diverse ways, regarding decisions affecting their ccTLDs, need to be respected, upheld and addressed via a flexible and improved framework and mechanisms”.

+The GAC and the ccNSO routinely coordinate and collaborate on policy matters of mutual interest, and jointly developed the ICANN Fast Track Procedures for the Introduction of IDN ccTLDs.
+Current joint work includes the Framework of Interpretation Working Group on Delegation and Redelegation and the development of the overall ccTLD IDN Policy.

 2.3.4.3 Security of the DNS